davidhenty/benchio/README.md

 The code can use seven IO methods, and for each of them can use up to three directories with different stripings.

+All files are deleted immediately after being written to avoid excess disk usage.

 The full
 set of options is:
 ````